COVID-19 response: using TRA's online services, and TRA special notices

 - Online: submit the claim in TRACS and print the confirmation page for your records.

-- Paper: bring, mail or fax your completed forms to TRA.
+- Paper: submit your completed forms to TRA.

 - Submit and receive a confirmation number in TRACS.